jamesplease/redux-resource/docs/api-reference/request-statuses.md

 # requestStatuses

-An object that represents the four states that a request can be in.

-The complete Object is shown below:
+An object that represents the four statuses that a request can have.
+The complete object is shown below:

 ```js
 {